CrocAx/database-reports/CookingDB/Documentation.md

 ## Phase 3: Data insertion and query development

-In this phase, databas is populated with sample data to work with queries that are developed to demonstrate the data retrieval capabilities of the database.
+In this phase, database is populated with sample data to work with queries that are developed to demonstrate the data retrieval capabilities.

 The sample data can be inserted by using file [insertDATA.sql](#insertdatasql).
 After inserting this, you can insert the alternative data required for this project.
 You can do that by using the file [insertAlternatives.sql](#insertalternativessql).